jpi0309/Optimal-Bus-Route-Finder/README.md

 - Possibility of extending the concept to any other city where GTFS data is available.

 ## Usage
+-Download the required data.
+Some files might be stored as pointers (.lfs).
 - Open the Jupyter Notebook
 - Install the required libraries (you will find them in the first cell).
 - Execute the cells step by step to process the data.